switnet-ltd/quick-jibri-installer/README.md

 * Option to enable Secure Rooms
 * Option to enable Welcome Page
 * Option to enable Local audio recording using flac.
-* Option to use Rodentia static avatar (icon credit: sixsixfive).
+* Option to use Rodentia static avatar (icon credit: sixsixfive) - Legacy

 ## Custom changes
 * Start with video muted by default